 We hope you found the video useful.
 If you did, we’d love it if you followed us on Youtube.
 New videos with tips for motorhoming and campervanning in the UK and Europe are released weekly.

 How often should you have a motorhome or camper habitation check?

-Some people advise getting a hab check done every year and there’s nothing wrong with this.
-Personally, we get the gas system checked by an approved engineer, but only get a full habitation check done every couple of years, unless we spot a potential problem area, like a damp spot or water ingress.
+Some motorhome owners advise getting a habitation check done every year and there’s nothing wrong with this.
+Personally, we get the gas system checked by an approved engineer, but only get a full habitation check done every few years, unless we spot a potential problem area, like a damp spot or water ingress.

-If you have a vehicle with a wooden frame then you might wish to get a check done more frequently (perhaps twice a year), just in case there is any damp discovered- rot can be lethal to a wooden frame, so the quicker you discover it, the quicker you can fix it.
+If you have an older motorhome or one with a wooden frame then you might wish to get a check done more frequently (perhaps twice a year), just in case there is any damp discovered; rot can be lethal to a wooden frame, so the quicker you discover it, the quicker you can fix it.